airborne-commando/OPSEC-OSINT-Tools/tangible-examples/threat-actor.md

 *   It was further examined by govt records and later confirmed to be a possible dwelling for the father (home) and the daughter possibly lives at a mobile home (public posts, IMINT, HUMINT).
 *   All information was **multi-sourced**, meaning it was confirmed through several independent channels.

+#### CSINT (Closed source Intel)

+This isn't in the graph, but a threat actor can use CSINT and past databreaches (either from a telegram, github repo, et al) to collect more info about someone.

+*   What the actor found was that the internet user also used to use adult hookup sites which fit the profile.
+*   In another databreach, there was a closet site; which the actor already knew about; but it had also confirmed the internet users DOB just like the previous adult sites had.

 #### **Phase 7: Verification & Triangulation**
-The actor correlated all the intelligence—OSINT, SOCMINT (Social Media Intelligence), and IMINT (Imagery Intelligence)—to build a verified profile.
+The actor correlated all the intelligence—OSINT, SOCMINT (Social Media Intelligence), CSINT, and IMINT (Imagery Intelligence)—to build a verified profile.
 They knew the user's:
 *   Location(s) and dwellings
 *   Sensitive family information
 *   Psychological state (past and present)
+*   dating sites (deactivated)
 *   Interests, political leanings, digital biography and previous and current career

 #### **Conclusion (Phases 8 & 9)**
-The threat actor **skipped Phase 8** (a counter-OSINT audit, which is a defensive step) and went straight to **Phase 9**.
+The threat actor Used Phase 8 (a counter-OSINT audit, which is a defensive step) and used an alias and burner email address on a fetish site that the target was on for HUMINT (earlier step), and also went to **Phase 9**.
 They compiled a report and archive to document all findings.
-Since this is a threat actor, their intentions are dubious, and this compiled information could be used for breaches, leaks, or other malicious purposes such as doxing.
+Since this is a threat actor, their intentions are dubious, and this compiled information could be used for malicious purposes such as doxing.